- Group size: max 4

 What You Can Expect

-- the ‘Exposure Triangle’: ISO, aperture, shutter speed and their relationship
+- the ‘Exposure Triangle’: ISO, aperture, shutter speed and their relationships

 - your camera’s different modes: Aperture priority, Shutter priority, Manual mode explained

-- exposure: how to make and assess a good exposure
+- exposure: how to make and assess a good exposure, including filter usage

 - focusing: how to get your images sharply in focus

 - composition: understanding what makes good composition, learning to see how the camera sees

 - lighting: making the most of available light, dealing with ‘difficult’ light

 - location planning: using available tools to decide where and when to photograph